redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ### Performance tracking

-Performance tracking is enabled in production environment and tracks by default all of the most important processes during each nde iteration.
-Currently we save perofmance data in AWS cloudwatch, where it can be analysed using convenient chart tool:
+Performance tracking is enabled in the production environment and tracks by default all of the most important processes during each node iteration.
+Currently we save performance data in AWS cloudwatch, where it can be analysed using convenient chart tool:

 ![performance chart](https://github.com/redstone-finance/redstone-node/blob/main/docs/img/performance-chart.png?raw=true)